UrbanInstitute/ed-data/master_sheet_graph_edits.md

         }
   }
   ```
+ - **Second Set**
+  -add ` subtitle = "Ages 18–23, by gender and race and ethnicity" to jsx file
   - Set max value and change number of ticks for second pair

  ```
    "y": {